 Economic evaluation

 Health care resource use and pregnancy outcomes from randomisation up to, and including, delivery were assessed using the trial electronic case report forms.
-Post-randomisation IVF-related treatment costs were derived for the following categories: freezing of embryos, endometrial preparation, luteal support, embryo transfer, as well as thawing of frozen embryos, extra monitoring visits, blood tests and transvaginal ultrasound scans prior to frozen embryo transfer.
-Individual patient resource use data were valued from an NHS perspective using unit costs derived from UK national sources ( Department of Health and Social care reference costs, 2020; Curtis et la., 2019).
+Post-randomisation IVF-related treatment costs were derived for the following categories: freezing of embryos, endometrial preparation, luteal support, and embryo transfer as well as thawing of frozen embryos, extra monitoring visits, blood tests and transvaginal ultrasound scans prior to frozen embryo transfer.
+Individual patient resource use data were valued from a National Health Service (NHS) perspective using unit costs derived from UK national sources ( Department of Health and Social care reference costs, 2020; Curtis et la., 2019).
 Costs were expressed in 2018/19 pounds sterling.
-Full details of the economic analysis and modelling to extrapolate longer-term cost-effectiveness will be published elsewhere.
+Full details of the economic analysis and modelling to extrapolate longer term cost-effectiveness will be published elsewhere.
 The main within trial cost-effectiveness findings are presented in this paper.

 Statistical analysis